ssim3/everything-data/README.md

 4. Open the desired notebook using the Jupyter interface, and start exploring the content.

 # Updates
-I will do my best to do regular updates of 1 notebook per month, however, please understand if there is a delay in release.
+I aim to upload 1 new notebook every month (1 new course a month).
+However, please do understand if there is a delay in release.

 # Contributing
 Contributions are welcome and encouraged!
 If you'd like to contribute to this repository, please follow these guidelines: